Simon Harris Set To Become Ireland's New Prime Minister

-(MENAFN- IANS) London, March 25 (IANS) Simon Harris is set to become Ireland's new Prime Minister, or Taoiseach, after he was confirmed as the new leader of the governing Fine Gael party.
+LONDON, Mac 25 (NNN-XINHUA) – Simon Harris is set to become Ireland's new prime minister, or Taoiseach, after he was confirmed yesterday, as the new leader of the governing Fine Gael party.

-He is to replace Leo Varadkar, who unexpectedly announced his resignation on Wednesday as party leader and Taoiseach, citing "both personal and political" reasons.
+He is to replace Leo Varadkar, who unexpectedly announced his resignation, Wednesday, as party leader and Taoiseach, citing“both personal and political” reasons.

-"It's the absolute honour of my life... to accept the leadership of this great party," Harris said in his first speech as the party leader on Sunday, according to Sky News.
+“It's the absolute honour of my life... to accept the leadership of this great party,” Harris said, in his first speech as the party leader, according to Sky News.

-Harris, who has been the minister for further and higher education, was the only candidate to seek the party leadership after other potential competitors ruled themselves out, Xinhua news agency reported.
+Harris, who has been the minister for further and higher education, was the only candidate to seek the party leadership, after other potential competitors ruled themselves out.

 “We must and we will do this with civility, with honesty, with a determination to debate without rancour and personal demonisation,” he said.

-Harris, 37, will become Ireland's youngest Prime Minister in April when the Irish parliament, or the Dail, resumes after its Easter break.
-He will lead the coalition government in Dublin along with Fianna Fail and the Green Party.
+Harris, 37, will become Ireland's youngest prime minister, next month, when the Irish parliament, or the Dail, resumes after its Easter break.
+He will lead the coalition government in Dublin, along with Fianna Fail and the Green Party.– NNN-XINHUA

 Legal Disclaimer: